What Should You Do If Accused of Burglary?

 Residential vs. Commercial Burglary in California

 Now, there are multiple levels of burglary.
-There's a commercial burglary which would be characterized as second-degree burglary.
+There is a commercial burglary, which would be characterized as second-degree burglary.
 You were walking along, and you broke into somebody's car.
 You take the person's stereo and other property; that's a second-degree burglary.
 That's not a residential burglary.
 That's not a strike.

 Burglary Charges in California Penal Code 459

 It's still serious, but it's one of those situations where you can get something like that reduced to a misdemeanor.
-If you do well on probation, you could call it dismissed off your record.
+If you do well on probation, you may be able to have it dismissed from your record.
 You're not as likely to go to prison, depending on your history and other factors.

-There are other scenarios where people break into non-residences.
+There are other scenarios in which people break into non-residential properties.
 The residence is the problem because once you commit burglary and go into somebody's castle, so to speak, the judge and prosecutors will come down hard on you.
-The law and the legislature are set up to get people involved in breaking into other people's homes.
+The law and the legislature are designed to encourage people to break into others' homes.

-Of course, that's for a variety of reasons.
-Number one, it's hazardous when you go into someone's home.
+Of course, that's for several reasons.
+Firstly, it's hazardous to enter someone's home.
 People and children are in there.
 People have guns in their homes, so there's a lot more likelihood of violence or death if you go into somebody else's home.

 A home is a sanctuary.
-It's a castle, and people feel violated when another individual goes into their home, and the legislature recognizes that and punishes them for that.
+It's a castle, and people feel violated when another individual enters their home, and the legislature recognizes that and punishes them for it.
 Judges and prosecutors all have homes.
 They all put themselves, whether they admit it or not, into the victim's shoes in a residential burglary case.

-So, if you have a first-degree residential burglary case that brings a whole host of problems, I've already mentioned the person-present issue.
+So, if you've a first-degree residential burglary case that presents a host of problems, I've already mentioned the person-present issue.
 Still, just the fact that you're going into somebody's home will create a felony on your record.

-You will not be able to get the felony off your record because there's no such thing as a misdemeanor residential burglary.
+You will not be able to expunge the felony from your record because there is no such thing as a misdemeanor residential burglary.
 It's a straight felony.
 You'll never be able to own, use, or possess a weapon.
 You'll never be able to vote in the United States, and there are many other problems.

 That conviction will stay on your record, so anybody who does a life scan on you if you're trying to get a job is going to see that.
 So, when you get a burglary case, all of the marbles are on the line, so you should get in front of an attorney like me who's been doing this for twenty-five years.

-We'll sit down and lay out all the facts, and let me design the plan that does damage control and does everything possible to keep you out of prison and protect those valuable rights you have — your reputation and everything you hold dear.
+We'll sit down and lay out all the facts, and I'll design a plan that does damage control and does everything possible to keep you out of prison and protect the valuable rights you have — your reputation and everything you hold dear.

 How to Defend a Burglary Case?

-California Penal Code 459 PC burglary charges different types.
+California Penal Code 459 PC outlines different types of burglary charges.
 One type is commercial burglary.
 For example, if you break into a store or somebody's car and steal their property, I'd characterize that in California as second-degree burglary.

-First-degree burglary, which I want to discuss how to defend, is residential burglary.
-It occurs when you go into somebody's house—either the person is home, or they're not.
+First-degree burglary, which I would like to discuss in terms of defense, refers to residential burglary.
+It occurs when you enter someone's house, whether the person is present or not.

 If somebody is home, they consider it a violent felony, a strike, and you serve 85% of the time.
 If somebody is not home, you can get 50% credit for any jail or prison time that you end up doing in the case.